 Of those surveyed 48% of teens think that men should be the main breadwinner in the family.
 1!
 With these perceptions of women in society – and the perception girls have of themselves, it’s no surprise that there is still a “pink ghetto” in the workforce.2

 Women are still overrepresented in traditionally “female” disciplines in higher education including language, social sciences, health sciences, and education sciences.
 Girls rarely see women role models as decision-makers in government, media, business, STEM and other areas that shape society 3.

 Girls and young women often face several obstacles that hinder their participation in the country’s civic and economic life.
 Those who come from marginalized communities are doubly isolated due to reasons of racism, poverty, and other forms of discrimination of which they can be the target.
 Yet, we are convinced that girls and young women have the drive, the energy, and the spirit needed to become key social actors in the creation of a healthy and equal society.

 The objective for this day is not only to allow the girls and young women to broaden their horizons as far as their professional futures are concerned but also to acquire more leadership and empowerment in their lives.
 We hope to offer them the possibility to meet women who excel in careers that inspire them; including many traditional careers, and often non-traditional ones.
 We hope to show them that women who belong to visible minorities or come from marginalized communities can excel in a multitude of ﬁelds.

 Dreams to Reality

-We are creating a special day to show Montreal's top women professionals, small businesses, artists, creators, and entrepreneurs to inspire our girls to aspire what they want to be by making their dreams a reality.
+We are creating a special day to showcase Montreal's top women professionals, small businesses, artists, creators, and entrepreneurs to inspire our girls to aspire what they want to be by making their dreams a reality.
 Lunch will be provided for all attendees.
 We are excited to match our girls with incredible mentors to assist them in achieving their dreams.

 Become A Mentor